woofwoofinc/webassembly/webpack.config.js.rst

             ]
           },

 Rule for building Rust files by shelling out to cargo.
+Make sure to use the release build or will see "indirect call signature mismatch" errors.

 .. code-block:: javascript

           {
             test: /\.rs$/,
+            use: [
+              'wasm-loader',
+              {
-            loader: 'rust-wasm-loader',
+                loader: 'rust-native-wasm-loader',
                 options: {
-              path: '.'
+                  release: true,
+                  gc: true
                 }
-          },
+              }
+            ]
+          }
         ]
       },